sebastian4/svm-yo-ultras/README.md

 make sure to install all the dependencies from npm and from bower ('npm install' and 'bower install').

-*make sure you have these installed: node, npm, bower, grunt, yeoman, ruby, sass, less
+*make sure you have these installed: node, npm, bower, grunt, yeoman, ruby, sass, less, stylus

 how it works
 ------------